Phenomenological model for long wavelength optical modes in transition-metal dichalcogenide monolayer: Electron-phonon interaction in 2D TMD semiconductors

 \section{Electron-phonon interaction in 2D TMD semiconductors}

-The intravalley electron scattering processes in TMD are associated to two main mechanisms: Fr\"ohlich and deformation potential.
+The intravalley electron scattering processes in TMD are associated with two main mechanisms: Fr\"ohlich and deformation potential.
 The first one is linked to internal electrical polarization associated to the optical vibration $\vector{u}$.
 The LO$_2$-phonon lattice vibration in the TMD layer gives rise to a 2D macroscopic electric field that couples to the charge carriers in the same band.
 The second is due to the dispersive mechanical nature.
-The $A_1$-phonon, with the chalcogenide atoms in phase opposition vibrating out-of-plane and fixed Mo or W atoms, is also associated to intraband transitions of carriers.
-For a study of transport properties~\cite{KIM} or resonant Raman scattering in external fields~\cite{Antagoni} is mandatory to knowledge the relative contributions of the both nteractions.
-In this section we present detailed calculations of the Pekar-Fr\"ohlich and deformation potential electron-phonon Hamiltonians
+The $A_1$-phonon, with the chalcogen atoms in phase opposition vibrating out-of-plane and fixed Mo or W atoms, is also associated to intraband transitions of carriers.
+For a study of transport properties~\cite{KIM} or resonant Raman scattering in external fields~\cite{Antagoni} is mandatory to know the relative contributions of the both interactions.
+In this section we present detailed calculations of the Pekar-Fr\"ohlich and deformation potential electron-phonon Hamiltonians.